-Students applying to a third party-administered program such as IES or CIEE for the fall, spring, or academic year must select the desired third party provider program, complete the Davidson online application for that program and apply directly to the approved third party provider.
+Students applying to a third party-administered program such as IES or CIEE for the fall, spring, or academic year must select it by clicking on the "Apply to Program" button, then complete the Davidson online application for that program and apply directly to the approved third party provider.
 (Davidson = permission; third party provider = admission.)
 If you choose to apply to more than one third party provider program, apply directly to all of them, but you only need to complete one Davidson application because our requirements are the same for all third party programs.
-There’s no need to do extra work!
+There is no need to do extra work!

 Students applying to a third party-administered program for the summer must select “Summer Program - Third Party Provider” then complete that Davidson online application and apply directly to the approved third party provider.

 Most programs accept qualified students on a rolling admission basis.
 All application materials, including transcripts, recommendations, and any supporting documents, must be submitted to Davidson and/or the approved third party provider program by the Davidson application deadline: